Drawing and Print

 Why study drawing and print?

-Attend talks and contributions from nationally and internationally recognised visiting fine artists.
-Conceptualise, organise and promote a themed show as part of an artists' group.
+Attend talks by nationally and internationally recognised visiting fine artists.

 Where can it take me?